 About Roasted Mashed Potatoes

-- Taste - These potatoes are perfectly buttery and rich.
+- Taste - These potatoes are perfectly buttery with notes of fragrant garlic and nutty Parmigiano-Reggiano

-- Texture - The potatoes are creamy and thick.
+- Texture - The potatoes are creamy and fluffy.

-- Time - It takes about 20 minutes to prep and 30 minutes to cook these potatoes.
+- Time - It takes about 20 minutes to prep and 45 minutes to roast the garlic and cook the potatoes.

 Ingredients